Mariel-Siravegna/msiravegna/content/home/experience.md

   location = "Washington DC"
   date_start = "2020-12-15"
   date_end = "2021-06-30"
-  description = """Gender Assessment for Dominican Republic Report.
-My responsibilies in this report are 1) identify the main gender gaps that the country faces across different domains, contributing to better inform policy design, 2) decompose the gender wage gap into two components, i) the size of the gap that can be explained by observable characteristics and ii) the size of the gap that responds to the compensation for these characteristics, 3) determine if the gender wage gap was amplified by the ongoing crisis and what factors possibly led to that exacerbation. """
+  description = """●	Supported the Government of the Dominican Republic to advance its development goal of inclusion by (i) uncovering and prioritizing existing gender gaps that prevent advancing that goal and (ii) understanding the drivers of those gaps to bolster the effectiveness of policies designed to tackle them. ●	Measured the gap in earnings using the Encuesta Nacional Continua de Fuerza de Trabajo (ENCFT) and decomposed the gender wage gap into structural and composition effects to identify what drives the existing difference in payment between male and female workers in the Dominican Republic."""

 [[experience]]
   title = "Research Assistant"